BDehapiot/CENTURI_Valotteau_RICMTools/README.md

 # CENTURI_Valotteau_RICMTools
-Algorithms for the analysis of RICM images of cells
+Algorithms for the analysis of RICM cell images